hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 Swamiji: Why, first of all, we have to introduce the worship of the great saints.
-Those great-souled ones who have realised the eternal truths are to be presented before the people as the ideas to be followed; as in the case of India — Shri Râmachandra, Shri Krishna, Mahâvira and Shri Ramakrishna, among others.
+Those great-souled ones who have realised the eternal truths are to be presented before the people as the ideas to be followed; as in the case of India — Shri Rāmachandra, Shri Krishna, Mahāvira and Shri Ramakrishna, among others.
 Can you bring in the worship of Shri Ramachandra and Mahavira in this country?
-Keep aside for the present the Vrindâvan aspect of Shri Krishna, and spread far and wide the worship of Shri Krishna roaring the Gita out, with the voice of a Lion.
+Keep aside for the present the Vrindāvan aspect of Shri Krishna, and spread far and wide the worship of Shri Krishna roaring the Gita out, with the voice of a Lion.
 And bring into daily use the worship of Shakti — the divine Mother, the source of all power.